stacksjs/stacks/README.md

 pnpm release # releases the library (packages) to npm
 ```

-Additionally, the `package.json` contains some useful snippets you likely want to be aware of.

-## 🤖 Usage

-Because this monorepo is optimized toward the development of easily reusable & composable component libraries, it's very easy to use:
+Because this monorepo is optimized toward the development of easily reusable & composable component libraries, it's simple easy to use:

 ```html
 <html>